mechanomi/img-mm/README.md

 ### Improve MVP

-- [ ] Reload files if file error happens
+- [X] Handle missing files on reload
-- [ ] Fix image display vertical alignment
+- [X] Fix image display vertical alignment
 - [X] Modify app to select images with a preference for images with lowest sigma
 - [ ] Modify CLI script to use